Engee documentation

 Details

-A vector of Darcy friction coefficients corresponding to the values specified in the parameters Reynolds number vector for Darcy friction factor.
-The block uses this vector to create a Darcy friction coefficient lookup table.
+The vector of the Darcy friction coefficients corresponding to the values specified in the parameter Reynolds number vector for Darcy friction factor.
+The block uses this vector to create a Darcy coefficient of friction lookup table.

 Dependencies

-To use this parameter, set the Pressure loss model parameters to Tabulated data - Darcy friction factor vs. Reynolds number.
+To use this parameter, set for the parameter Pressure loss model meaning Tabulated data - Darcy friction factor vs. Reynolds number.

 Default value